djkramnik/nintendont/readme.md

 ## TODO

 then, goomba?

+* a utility that causes a value to change over a period of time, by a step or formula
+* use this utility to test out playing the squish animation for the goomba

 * abstract out the way a sprite moves around the screen from player input
 * then refactor player movement to use the same abstraction as goomba
 * and split out logic that deals with changing the variables to effect player movement

-* a utility that causes a value to change over a period of time, by a step or formula

 then, trampoline?